 Nikolaos Tselementes was born in 1878 on the island of Sifnos.
 He grew up in Athens, where he finished high school.

-In 1919, Tselementes became the manager of the Ermis Hotel and one year later he left for the United States, where he worked in some of the most expensive restaurants in the world.
+In 1919, Tselementes became the manager of the Ermis Hotel, and a year later, he left for the United States, where he worked in some of the most expensive restaurants in the world.

 In the meantime, he also received yet more higher education in the culinary arts, including pastry making and dietetics.

-The book became so popular that it was published more than 15 times in the next decades.
+The book became so popular that it was published more than fifteen times within the following decades.

-Influenced by French cuisine, Tselementes was a modernizer of Greek cuisine, as he introduced flavors such as bechamel sauce, sausage rolls and bouillabaisse; at that time, for some, this equaled to an adulteration of Greek cuisine.
+Influenced by French cuisine, Tselementes was a modernizer of Greek cuisine, as he introduced flavors such as bechamel sauce, sausage rolls, and bouillabaisse; at that time, by some, this was likened to an adulteration of Greek cuisine.

-Nicolaos Tselementes died on March 2, 1958 in Athens, at the age of 80.
-He left a lasting legacy as the founder of contemporary Greek gastronomic culture.
+Nicolaos Tselementes passed away on March 2, 1958 in Athens at the age of eighty.
+He left behind a lasting legacy as the founder of contemporary Greek gastronomic culture.